-Questionnaire, use cases and prototyping are the most effective engagement when it comes to engaging with clients who are trying to outsource the project to a service provider in a different location (where face to face interaction is not possible).
+The questionnaire, use cases and prototyping are the most effective engagement when it comes to engaging with clients who are trying to outsource the project to a service provider in a different location (where face-to-face interaction is not possible).

 What is the role of the client in requirement elicitation?

-- The customer should have spoken to the users or provide opportunity for the service provider to speak to the users.
-This will enable the customer to getting a holistic view of the requirement and share the same.
-If it is a brand new initiative or startup venture, then the customer should brain storm with the service provider and think through from the shoes of all the users.
+- The customer should have spoken to the users or provide an opportunity for the service provider to speak to the users.
+This will enable the customer to get a holistic view of the requirement and share the same.
+If it is a brand new initiative or startup venture, then the customer should brainstorm with the service provider and think through from the shoes of all the users.